bsw307/Baltasar.io/content/posts/first_article.md

 # A scientific investigation

 ## Results
-Based on collected data, I have conclusively proven thatSequoia is the cutest dog [![large]({static}/img/dog.png)]({static}/img/dog.png)
+Based on collected data, I have conclusively proven that Sequoia is the cutest dog.
+See below [![large]({static}/img/dog.png)]({static}/img/dog.png)